paddyw11/paiges-books/README.md

 ![Image](/documentation/media/images/bug1.PNG)

-Once I had creatd a new table for genre, in order to make it a manyToMany relationshipe i hadn't updated the search query to reflect that.
+Once I had created a new table for genre, in order to make it a manyToMany relationship I hadn't updated the search query to reflect that.
 I needed to update to correct syntax.

 ### HTML Validation Error on allauth password validator form